Le-Blanchardeu/aws-is-cheap_static-website/README.md

 # Pushing the website in the S3 if you have aws cli installed.
 Otherwise open AWS Console, select S3, and pu the website content in the bucket
 # (there must be an index.html)
 aws s3 cp sister_website/ s3://sister_beauty.com/ --recursive

+# NOTE: in case you modify your webpage (e.g. the index.html) and want to see your modifications immediately, you will need to invalidate the cloudfront cache:
+aws cloudfront create-invalidation — distribution-id E1xxxxxxxxxx — paths “/index.html”
 ```

 ### Static Website hosted on S3 with HTTPS with Custom Domain Name